manuraghavanpv/marginalia/README.md

-# Marginalia 📖✍️
+# 🧙 Marginalia

-Track reads, jot thoughts, and conquer chapters on each of your literary quests.
+Track reads, jot thoughts, and conquer chapters on each of your literary quests!

 ## Features
 - 📝 **Margin notes** (Markdown supported)